POLYMER CHEMISTRY, ENGINEERING AND TECHNOLOGY - 2022/3

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to develop knowledge of polymers for more advanced technologies.
 The polymer lecture notes for the FHEQ Level-5 module (Materials Chemistry: Fundamentals to Application) will be provided on SurreyLearn for background reading.
-The first 2 h of lectures will revise the key points from that module.
 The delivery is mainly lecture-based with practice problems given out at key points for formative assessment.